-How do I know whether I am depressed or just sad?
+How do I know whether I have depression or am just sad?

-It is normal to feel down or sad sometimes.
-However, if you have some or all of the above symptoms most of the time for at least two weeks, you could have depression.
+It’s normal to feel depressed or sad sometimes.
+However, if you have some or all of the symptoms above most of the time for at least two weeks, you could have depression.
 If you are depressed, you may or may not notice changes in yourself, but usually people who are close to you will notice a change in you.
-Likewise, if you are close to someone who is truly depressed, you may notice a big change in that person’s behavior or mood.
-However, some people can act happy even when they feel depressed.
+Likewise, if you are close to someone who has depression, you may notice a big change in that person’s behavior or mood.

-There are no laboratory tests that can be done to prove that you are depressed, like there are for illnesses such as strep throat or diabetes.
-But if you think you may be depressed, it is worth talking with someone about it.
+There are no laboratory tests that can be done to prove that you have depression, like there are for illnesses such as strep throat or diabetes.
+However, if you think you may have depression, it’s worth talking with someone about it.
 A professional who is trained to understand depression, such as your health care provider or a counselor, will be able to ask the right questions to help decide if you are going through a period of sadness or whether you have depression.

 What are the effects of depression?